romkatv/powerlevel10k/README.md

 *Note*: The patch doesn't work on Alacritty.
 On the plus side, it doesn't make things worse.

-There are two alternative approaches to fixing the bug that may seem to work at fight glance but in fact don't:
+There are two alternative approaches to fixing the bug that may seem to work at first glance but in fact don't:

 - Instead of `sc`, use `u7` terminal capability to query the current cursor position and then `cup`